GeoscienceAustralia/wagl/docs/source/invoking.rst

 --base-dir    the base directory to contain the atmospheric calculations; Default is _atmospherics --compression the compression filter used when writing the outputs to disk; Default is lzf

-An example of running the *CalculateCoefficients* task using the local scehduler is:
+An example of running the *CalculateCoefficients* Task using the local scehduler is:

 .. code-block:: bash